 Do you charge clients in a currency other than your bank’s currency?
-You can save a lot of money with the borderless account’s core features.
+You can save a lot of money with the multi-currency account’s core features.

 There’s no catch.
-You pay fees, but they are cheaper than with banks and other currency transfer services
+You pay a conversion fee, but they are cheaper than with banks and other currency transfer services